 Parts of a Hearing Aid

 Now that you understand how hearing works, let’s take a closer look at hearing aids.
 All hearing aids have four basic parts that work together to help you hear.
 The first component is a microphone that picks up all the sounds around you.
 It converts the sound waves into electrical signals that can be manipulated.
 Next is the amplifier that makes sounds louder.
-Third is the speaker or receiver, that converts the altered electrical signals back into sound waves, and sends these into your ear so you can perceive the sounds around you.
+The third is the speaker or receiver, which converts the altered electrical signals back into sound waves, and sends these into your ear so you can perceive the sounds around you.
 This process happens so quickly that you can’t tell anything has changed, and you instantly hear sounds more clearly.
 Lastly is the battery or power supply, either from rechargeable batteries or small batteries that you have to change every few days.

 Digital Hearing Aids

 Digital hearing aids are quite new, but they’re revolutionizing hearing aids of today.
-They’re like sophisticated mini computers that work with the amplifier to help you hear better.
+They’re like sophisticated mini-computers that work with the amplifier to help you hear better.
 With advanced software that features complex algorithms, they’re designed to manipulate the sounds around you in amazing ways.
 With digital hearing aids, you’ll experience greater listening comfort, clearer speech in noise, less feedback, and far more customization, with programs and settings tailored to match your exact hearing needs that automatically switch to match changing listening environments.

 Benefits of Treating Hearing Loss

-If you’re experienced hearing loss and are ready to get back to hearing, visit us at Hearing Group to see how a hearing aid can work for you.
+If you’re experiencing hearing loss and are ready to get back to better hearing, visit us at Hearing Group to see how a hearing aid can work for you.
 After a thorough hearing assessment to test your hearing range and level of hearing loss, we’ll recommend the hearing device that will match your lifestyle, hearing needs, and budget.
 From traditional behind the ear devices to sophisticated hearing aids that are so small they sit in your ear canal, we have the perfect device for you, so visit us today!